 Instructions: Using the chart below, enter the total number of estimated patients to be served in the High Risk Maternity Clinic and enter the estimated percent of those patients that will be uninsured.
-This Attachment B should be returned with your signed Agreement Addendum.
-Retain a copy of this Attachment B in the Local Health Department files for your reference.
+This Attachment B must be completed and be returned with your signed Agreement Addendum.